RESOURCES:

 Fast Facts about Chronic Pain

 Chronic pain is a critical public health issue, and one that deeply affects the lives of millions.
-Pain thwarts careers, burdens families and inflicts physical and psychological damage.
+Pain thwarts careers, burdens families, and inflicts physical and psychological damage.

 What is Chronic Pain?

-Chronic pain is pain that endures beyond the time tissue normally heals, or longer than 3 to 6 months.
+Chronic pain is pain that endures beyond the time tissue normally heals, lasting or longer than 3 to 6 months.

 Chronic pain damages the health, life and quality of life of those who suffer.

 Chronic pain is a large umbrella category that ranges in severity and stems from diverse diseases or injuries.
-For example, it can be inflammatory or autoimmune based, or caused by damage or disease within the nervous system itself.

 Why is Chronic Pain a Disease?